What NOT to do when planning your new kitchen

 Burlanes Wellsdown kitchen project in Westerham, Kent. ©Sarah London Photographer.

-We are very pleased to say that both our interior showrooms are open again for design appointments, on an appointment only basis.
+We are very pleased to say that both our design studios are open again for design appointments, on an appointment only basis.
 If you are considering a new kitchen, bedroom or bathroom and you would like a little bit of advice, then please do get in touch to arrange a visit.

-• We will be carrying out just one appointment at a time, meaning there will be just yourself and your designer in the showroom at all times.
+• We will be carrying out just one appointment at a time, meaning there will be just yourself and your designer in the design studio at all times.

-• We have hand sanitizing stations throughout both showrooms, and we will ask that all visitors use these, or thoroughly wash their hands, when entering and leaving our premises.
+• We have hand sanitizing stations throughout both design studios, and we will ask that all visitors use these, or thoroughly wash their hands, when entering and leaving our premises.

-• We have a very clear social distancing guideline markers on the floor throughout the entirety of both showrooms that must be followed, meaning at no point will you be within two metres of your Burlanes designer.
+• We have a very clear social distancing guideline markers on the floor throughout the entirety of both design studios that must be followed, meaning at no point will you be within two metres of your Burlanes designer.

 • We have installed plastic screens of the highest quality in our design areas, allowing your designer to present to you at a distance, in the safest possible way.